top of page

 For over 65 years Wellington County has enjoyed Junior Box Lacrosse.
 From the dirt floors in the original Elora arena (Players remember getting sticks full of dirt when they scooped up the ball) to present day cement floors and who knows, maybe indoor synthetic turf in the foreseeable future ???

 In the early 1960's the Fergus Thistles, stacked with local players, enjoyed many great seasons.
 At that time the Junior Thistles were in direct competition for fans with the Senior Thistles.
 In 1963 the Jr Thistles relocated to the growing population of almost 15,000 people in Guelph.
 They became the Guelph Mohawks and played out of the storied Memorial Gardens in the Junior 'A' circuit for that season.
-A few members of that 1963 season were "Cec" Denny, Bob Mulvey, Jim Homer, Don Mackenzie and included future Boston Bruins star Ken Hodge.
+A few members of that 1963 season were Eddy O'Keefe, "Cee'ce" Denny, Bob Mulvey, Brian Johnston, Don Mackenzie, Bob Postle together with goaltenders Bill Clark and Bryan Halls.

-In 1964 the team was relegated to Jr 'B'.
-Loaded with Fergus/Elora players such as Bob Brown, Larry Magnus, Dan Nixon and Bryan "Fuzz" Ronald they captured the Castrol Cup, the predecessor of what we now know as the Founders Cup, defeating the Eastern Champion Cornwall Wildcats 16-8, behind Barry Redwood's 7 goal outburst.
+In 1964 after playing their regular season in Junior 'A', the team was relegated to Jr 'B' for the playoffs.
+Loaded with Fergus/Elora players such as Bob Brown, Larry Magnus, Dan Nixon, Bryan "Fuzz" Ronald and Jim Homer, they captured the Castrol Cup, the predecessor of what we now know as the Founders Cup, defeating the Eastern Champion Cornwall Wildcats (T-Birds)16-8, behind Barry Redwood's 7 goal outburst.
 Elora's Eddy O'Keefe accepted the trophy for Guelph.
 Two more seasons were played in the Royal City with moderate success on the floor and at the turnstiles.

 Elora lacrosse enthusiasts, Homer Gerber, Charlie McKenna, Bill Henderson and others convinced the executive to move to Elora (population 2,300) assuring them that fans would show up.
-The lacrosse starved community showed up for the 1967 season, and boy did they ever, packing the Elora Arena every Saturday night!
-In Elora's first season they went undefeated and would face the also undefeated Cornwall Wildcats in a two out of three game series.
-The first was played in Cornwall which saw the Wildcats trounce the Elora squad, handing the Mohawks their first loss of the season.
-Elora featured team Captain Arden Fisher, along with brothers Gerry, John and Rick McKenna.
+The lacrosse starved community did just that for the 1967 season, and boy did they ever, packing the Elora Arena every Saturday night!
+In Elora's first season they went undefeated and would face the also undefeated Cornwall Wildcats (T-Birds) in a best two out of three game series.
+Cornwall hosted game one which saw the Wildcats trounce the Elora squad 16-5, handing the Mohawks their first loss of the season.
+Elora would regroup for their next game as they showcased Captain Arden Fisher, along with brothers Gerry, John and Rick McKenna.
 John had returned home excited about the opportunity to play with his two brothers after playing previously for Brampton.
 Game two was a sold out Saturday evening affair, in the extremely hot and steamy tin barn "AKA" the Elora Arena.
-The Mohawks would prevail and push a third and deciding game at home the very next afternoon.
-Elora claimed the Championship after unleashing its power over a bewildered Cornwall squad who themselves anticipated certain victory.
-Long time local fan Linda Swanston recalls the Wildcats team afterwards in downtown Elora giving their champagne to the Mohawks players and fans to enjoy (as their goal fell short) ..... a true act of sportsmanship.
+The Mohawks would come from behind to prevail 14-13 and push a third and deciding game at home the very next afternoon.
+With Gerry McKenna's 4 goal contribution, Elora claimed the Championship after unleashing its offensive power over a bewildered Cornwall squad 14-12 who themselves anticipated certain victory.
+That regular season would see six Mohawks in the league's top ten scoring.
+Long time local fan and team Life Member, Linda Swanston recalls the Wildcats team afterwards in downtown Elora giving their champagne to the Mohawks players and fans to enjoy (as their goal fell short) ..... a true act of sportsmanship.

-In 1968 with the company of such players as Pete Landoni, John Readyhough, Ron Weatherhead, Steve Warmington, Murray Shannon and goaltender Bruce Griffin, Elora's dominance was on full display, as they returned to the Castrol Cup (Founders Cup).
+In 1968 with the company of such players as Pete Landoni, John Readyhough, Ron Weatherhead, Rick Lloyd, Steve Warmington, Murray Shannon and goaltender Bruce Griffin, Elora's dominance was on full display, as they returned to the Castrol Cup (Founders Cup).
 Team executive member Lorne "Pie" Kerr remembers the team flying to the tournament held in Winnipeg, Manitoba and recalled Elora fans driving but also taking the train, bus and even hitchhiking to Winnipeg.
 That's right..hitchhiking!!
 Now that's some fine fan dedication.
-Facing the Vancouver Grandview Legion in the final, once again Elora prevailed, earning their 2nd consecutive Canadian Championship arriving back home to a huge celebration and another victory parade.
+Facing the host team Winnipeg North Stars in the final, Elora hammered them with a more than convincing 26-10 victory, earning their 2nd consecutive Canadian Championship.
+They would arrive back home and be welcomed to a fire truck led parade and a huge Village celebration in MacDonald Square.

 For the next nine seasons the Mohawks played Junior 'A' with varying degrees of success.
 In 1978 they lost to the Whitby "Braves" CBC Builders in the Ontario Final.